siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011a Interaction as Phase Accumulation.md

 # 11a.
 Interaction as Phase Accumulation

-Chapter 11 derived the free Schrodinger equation as the narrow-band envelope of a stable Maxwell mode.
+Chapter 11 derived the free Schrodinger equation as the effective narrow-band sector of a stable Maxwellian mode.
 Interaction enters when that envelope propagates through a structured background.

 In the envelope description, such a background appears as a local potential: